Royal Palace of Salvaterra de Magos: Modern times

 The only remaining palace buildings are the chapel and the falconry.
 The local municipality has constructed an amphitheater on the place of the old arena in 1997.
 The falconry which was acquired by the municipality in 1980s has been reconverted into a falconry again and has been opened to the general public in 2009.

+On 8 September 2024, a new municipality museum was opened in Salvaterra de Magos dedicated to the local history and heritage.
+The exhibition addresses the royal palace and includes a 3d video presentation how the royal palace looked like in the 18th century.